What Credit Score Do You Need for a Personal Loan?

 A quick search online turns up all kinds of lenders willing to make you a “personal loan” or “signature loan” with no credit check.
 Too bad they aren’t really personal loans – they’re title loans, payday loans and cash advances by any other name.
 They’re very short-term loans with extremely high fees and interest rates – beware!

-Personal loan underwriting is extremely fast – a look at your personal loan credit score and a glance at your paycheck may be all that's required.
+Personal loan underwriting is extremely fast – a look at your personal loan credit score and a glance at your paycheck may be all that’s required.
 Consequently, personal lenders rely more heavily on credit scores and grades than other lenders might, pretty much the way credit card companies do.
 And just like credit card interest rates, personal loan interest rates diverge quite a bit.
+LendingTree data shows that comsumers using the site in March 2015 received interest rate quotes ranging from 3.99 percent to 41.7 percent.

 The bottom line?
 There are many personal loans out there and rates and terms vary a great deal.
 Shop carefully and get a lot of interest rate quotes if you want the best loan for your credit grade.